ndgigliotti/shopify-spy/README.md

 Shopify Spy is a simple but powerful Scrapy application for scraping Shopify websites.
 Its main feature is ShopifySpider, a universal Shopify spider.
 The spider is designed to extract detailed data from *any* Shopify store, including high-value information like vendor names and inventory levels.

 ## Usage
-ShopifySpider can be used like any Scrapy spider.
+ShopifySpider can be used like any Scrapy spider, but you must provide it with a URL.
 Set your working directory to the project directory and execute one of the following commands.
-Arguments must be preceded with the `-a` flag, as is standard for Scrapy.
-The results will be stored in a JSON lines file in `/resources/ShopifySpider`.

 Scrape a single Shopify store:
 ```shell